 - employment ending or changing before the start of pay and leave.

 An employee who will become a parent through surrogacy arrangement will be eligible for SAP (subject to qualifying conditions) at 90% of salary for the first six weeks and standard rate for the remaining 33 weeks.
 Qualifying conditions for adoption pay and leave mirror those for SMP and an intended has the right to adoption pay from the date of birth or the day after that date if they are at work.

 Only one intended parent will be eligible for SAP even if they both meet the qualifying conditions.
 The other intended parent will be eligible for SPP if they meet the qualifying conditions.
 The intended parents will have to decide who will claim SAP and who will claim SPP.

 Note: An intended parent is one who must, on the day that the child is born, apply or intend to apply for a parental order under section 54(1) of the Human Fertilisation and Embryology Act 2008.

 For more information see GOV.UK.

 Foster to adopt cases

-An employee approved as a foster parent and a prospective adopter who has been notified of being matched with a child under section 12B of the Adoption Agencies Regulations 2005 on or after 5 April 2015, is eligible for SAP, subject to qualifying conditions.
+An employee approved as a foster parent and a prospective adopter who has been notified of being matched with a child under section 12B of the Adoption Agencies Regulations 2005, is eligible for SAP, subject to qualifying conditions.
 Those who meet the qualifying conditions can take SAP beginning no earlier than two weeks before the child is expected to be placed and no later than the date the child is placed